unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing file content if the file is updated successfully.
+* `200 OK`: Returned along with a body containing file content if the file was updated successfully.
 * `201 Created`: Returned along with file content and file directory appear in `Location` if the file directory does not exist.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to update the file.
+    * Returned if the caller does not have permission to update the file.
-* `500 Internal Server Error`: Returned if request header doesn't contain `Content-Type`.

 ##### Example